Masai and person with the savannah in the background

 Read more

-The Maasai keep watch in the camp around the clock.After nightfall, we are escorted between our tents and the dining hall/common areas.
-When we are out on a walking safari, they carry spears for protection.
+The Maasai guard the camp around the clock, and after dark we're escorted between our tents and the dining hall/common areas.
+When we're out on a walking safari, they bring spears for protection.

 Physical level